- Home |

 Jeanette Winterson:

-I love Christmas and I wanted to throw in a few more modern Christmas stories that still kept the wonder and the mystery of the season because traditionally it's a time where perhaps things begin to loosen up or ease, and anybody who is on the other side can make their way into our world and talk to us, or perhaps we are more open to things.
-It's always been assumed that the 12 days of Christmas were a season not just a partying and festivity and people getting blind, drunk, but there would also be a time where you will be alive to the mysteries of the world, not just the obviousness of the world.
+I love Christmas, and I wanted to throw in a few more modern Christmas stories that still kept the wonder and the mystery of the season because traditionally it's a time where perhaps things begin to loosen up or ease, and anybody who is on the other side can make their way into our world and talk to us, or perhaps we are more open to things.
+It's always been assumed that the 12 days of Christmas were a season not just a partying and festivity and people getting blind drunk, but there would also be a time where you will be alive to the mysteries of the world, not just the obviousness of the world.
 And it's hard for modern people to be alive to the mysteries of the world because everything is there to crush it out.

 It's just so noisy and over lit.
 And so it's good to have a time where perhaps other things can come in.
 And a lot of those stories are really about that, just maybe people just talking to themselves and then this business of noticing the world around you and then noticing something which actually doesn't quite fit in the world around you.
 And I love that.
-So Christmas is very precious to me, mainly because when I was growing up as a child, it was the only time that my mother, Mrs. Winterson could be said to be happy because she loved Christmas.
-And I guess that's just lodged in my mind as something which was joyous, unsafe, which mostly my life was neither of those things.
+So Christmas is very precious to me, mainly because when I was growing up as a child, it was the only time that my mother, Mrs. Winterson, could be said to be happy, because she loved Christmas.
+And I guess that's just lodged in my mind as something which was joyous, and safe, which mostly my life was neither of those things.
 And so it's a protected psychic for me and one that I go on celebrating.

 Rihanna Dhillon: